Rotational effects in quark stars: comparing different models: Results

-The sensitivity of the quadrupole moment to the EOS is evident in \cref{figqm}, where we plot it against the gravitational mass for rotating strange stars modeled with the DDQM EOS (top panel) and the vector MIT bag model (bottom panel).
+The sensitivity of the quadrupole moment to the EOS is evident in \Cref{figqm}, where we plot it against the gravitational mass for rotating strange stars modeled with the DDQM EOS (left panel) and the vector MIT bag model (right panel).
 It quantifies the degree to which rotation deforms the star away from spherical symmetry and, consequently, the gravitational field outside the star, and directly encodes the stiffness or otherwise of the EOS.
-In both EOSs, the quadrupole moment increases with rotational frequency, reflecting stronger centrifugal deformation at faster spin.
-Along sequences approaching the Kepler limit, more massive configurations also exhibit larger quadrupole moments, as their greater compactness allows them to sustain higher spins before reaching mass-shedding \cite{1967ApJ...150.1005H, Urbanec:2013fs, Paschalidis:2016vmz}.
+For stable stellar sequences (i.e., configurations below \(M_{\rm max}\) and $\nu \leq \nu_{K}$), the \(Q\) increases with mass for both EOSs; beyond \(M_{\rm max}\) and $\nu > \nu_{K}$, \(Q\) begins to decrease due to the onset of instability.
+Along sequences approaching the Kepler limit, more massive configurations also exhibit larger quadrupole moments, as their greater compactness allows them to sustain higher spins before reaching the Keplerian limit \cite{1967ApJ...150.1005H, Urbanec:2013fs, Paschalidis:2016vmz}.

 Despite this common trend, the models predict distinct behaviors.
 The vector MIT bag EOS produces more compact stars with stronger gravitational binding, which suppresses rotational flattening and results in systematically smaller quadrupole moments at a given mass \cite{Glendenning2000}.
-In contrast, the DDQM EOS leads to stars with larger radii (as shown in \cref{figmr}) that are more easily deformed, yielding higher quadrupole moments \cite{Laarakkers:1997hb, Weber:2012ta} (see \cref{tabdd1}).
-These differences highlight the strong sensitivity of the quadrupole moment to the internal stiffness of quark matter EOS.
-Because the quadrupole moment directly influences frame-dragging effects and gravitational-wave emission, future multimessenger observations of rapidly rotating compact stars could provide a promising avenue to discriminate between these two quark matter scenarios \cite{Mashhoon:2006fj}.
+In contrast, the DDQM EOS leads to stars with larger radii (as shown in \Cref{figmr}) that are more easily deformed, yielding higher quadrupole moments \cite{Laarakkers:1997hb, Weber:2012ta} (see \Cref{tabdd1}).
+These differences highlight the strong sensitivity of the quadrupole moment to the internal stiffness of QM EOS.
+The quadrupole moment is a key parameter of the external spacetime, influencing phenomena such as the tidal response of compact objects in binaries, which affects the gravitational-wave signal during inspiral, and entering the I–Love–Q universal relations.
+Consequently, future multimessenger constraints that combine binary pulsar timing, X-ray observations, and gravitational-wave detections may provide a promising avenue for discriminating between these two QM scenarios \cite{Mashhoon:2006fj}.